- What is set point theory?

 To help address these shortcomings, we turn to supplements.
 Assuming you’re already taking slow-release proteins and fish oils, what else might be considered essential?

-The supplements discussed in this article can be used year round.
+Some supplements can be used year round such as a good all-in-one supplement like Quantum or else a high quality protein powder.
 For those who are not taking these supplement types already, a diet is a perfect time to incorporate them for their various abilities to increase strength, muscle endurance and fat loss.
 While they are the products that should form the bedrock of your dieting and supplementation plan, there are others that can dramatically boost results.
 Next, we will consider those that we think have the biggest benefits for dieters.

 The fat burner category encompasses a vast array of products utilising a myriad of different nutrients.
 For simplicity's sake, we will break them down into two groups: stimulant-based fat burners (also known as thermogenics) and non-stimulant fat burners.